Skip to main content

 send_messageSend a direct message to a specific teammate

-request_helpAsk the supervisor to spawn a new helper agent
+request_helpAsk the Lead to spawn a new helper agent

 Inter-Agent Communication